 How to Develop a Media Distribution List

-If you are concentrating your public relations program in a small local area, you should be able to develop a media list by calling or visiting the web sites of the newspapers, television and radio stations in the community and inquiring about the reporters who cover the education “beat.”
-If you are initiating a regional or national media campaign, you should consult a media directory, which can be found on ACTE Legislative Action Center.
+If you are concentrating your public relations program in a small local area, you should be able to develop a media list by calling or visiting the websites of the newspapers, television and radio stations in the community and inquiring about the reporters who cover the education “beat.”
+Perform Google searches for keywords, such as your location plus “education reporter.”
+If you are initiating a regional or national media campaign, you should consult a media directory, which can be found in ACTE’s Action Center.

 - Public television stations provide local news as well as a diverse mix of locally produced public affairs programming.

 - Radio formats include all-news stations, radio talk shows, public affairs programming and editorial comment.